Candida Martinelli's Italophile Site

 To make things worse, his rule was increasingly despotic and he raised the taxes on the

 people, always a support-loser.
-Florentine republicans saw
+And Florentine republicans saw

 Alessandro as a major obstruction to the